 - $300,000 per accident

-These are our minimum effective recommendations, and if you want, you can also carry more which will be that much more beneficial in the event that you are injured in a car accident.
+These are our minimum effective recommendations, and if you have more coverage you want, you can also carry more which will be that much more beneficial in the event that you are injured in a car accident.

-Without this UM coverage, a car accident victim’s only avenue of recovery will be to go after the personal assets of the driver who caused the crash.
-As discussed above, this is not a reliable option for recovery.
+Without this UM coverage, a car accident victim’s only avenue of recovery for property damage will be to go after the personal assets of the driver injured person who caused the crash.
+As discussed above, this is not a reliable option for recovery of property damage.

 How can you protect your assets against a claim that exceeds your policy limits?

-There is a very easy answer to this question: you need to carry liability insurance coverage with policy limits that are much higher than the required minimum in Georgia ($25,000/$50,000).
+There is a very easy answer to this question: you need to carry liability insurance coverage with policy limits that are much higher than the required and minimum limits in Georgia ($25,000/$50,000).

-Our team of Georgia auto accident experts recommends that all drivers carry no less than the following liability coverage:
+Our team of Georgia auto and vehicle accident experts recommends that all drivers carry no less than the above minimum requirements the following liability coverage: